python-sdbus/python-sdbus/docs/sync_quick.rst

         def test_int(self) -> int:
             raise NotImplementedError

-This is an interface of that defines a one dbus method and one property.
+This is an interface of that defines a one D-Bus method and one property.

 The actual body of the decorated function will not be called.
-Instead the call will be routed through dbus to a another process.
+Instead the call will be routed through D-Bus to a another process.
 Interface can have non-decorated functions that will act as regular methods.

-Blocking IO can only interact with existing dbus objects and can not be served for other processes to interact with.
+Blocking IO can only interact with existing D-Bus objects and can not be served for other processes to interact with.
 See :ref:`blocking-vs-async`

 Initiating proxy